AasharWahla/AasharWahla/README.md

 <br>

-# I am a Student, Developer and Teacher!
+# I am a Developer and Instructor!

 - 📖 Currently learning everything!
 From Web to Mobile to AI.
 - 👯 I'm looking to collaborate with other awesome developers.